Mago281/Pandas-Project/README.md

 **Background - Objective & Overview**
 ----------------------

-In my capacity as the new Chief Data Scientist for my local government area, I will be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+In my role as the newly appointed Chief Data Scientist for our local government, I am tasked with aiding the school board and mayor in making informed decisions regarding future school budgets and priorities.

-As a first task, I have been asked to analyse the area-wide standardised test results.
-I have been given access to every student's maths and reading scores, as well as various information on the schools they attend.
-My task is to aggregate the data to showcase obvious trends in school performance.
+My initial assignment involves conducting an in-depth analysis of area-wide standardized test results.
+With access to comprehensive data including math and reading scores of every student, as well as various school-related information, my objective is to synthesize this data to identify prominent trends in school performance.

-The final report includes each of the following:
+The resultant report encompasses the following components:
    - District Summary
    - School Summary
    - Top 5 Performing Schools (By % Overall Passing)